CUH Logo

 You will be given three exercise guide splints set at 10, 20 and 30 degrees so you know how far to bend the joint without compromising the tendon healing.
 Guidance for using these splints, including when and how to progress, is set out below.

-You will need to continue to wear your mallet splint at all times, removing it only to carefully clean the skin or complete your exercises when you will replace it with the guide splint.
+You will need to continue to wear your mallet splint at all times, removing it only to complete your exercises.
 These will need to be completed every two hours during the day.
-You will need to remove your splint and hold the guide splint you have been given by your occupational therapist against the underside of your finger:
+You will need to remove your splint and hold the guide splint you have been given by your therapist against the underside of your finger:

 • Gently bend the tip of your finger into the 10 degree guide splint